-9.3 The school nurse along with the parents of pupils with medical conditions, ensures that all emergency and non-emergency medication brought into school is clearly labelled with the pupils name, the name and dose of medication and the frequency of dose.
-This includes all medication that pupils carry themselves 9.4 Some medication at Farringtons School may need to be refrigerated.
-All refrigerated medication is stored in an airtight container and is clearly labelled in Main Reception.
+9.3 The school nurse along with the parents of pupils with medical conditions, ensures that all emergency and non-emergency medication brought into school is

+9.4 Some medication at Farringtons School may need to be refrigerated.
+All refrigerated medication is stored in a refrigerator labelled with pupils name in the Medical Centre.
 This is in a secure area, inaccessible to unsupervised pupils.